lacanoid/datalink/README.md

 - Automatic deletion of files no longer referenced from database
 - Access to files on different servers

-It is implemented in two parts, a PostgreSQL extension `datalink` to be used from SQL and a a special deamon [`pg_datalinker`](https://github.com/lacanoid/datalink/blob/master/docs/pg_datalinker.md), which handles all file manipulations.
+It is implemented in three main components:
+- a PostgreSQL extension `datalink` to be used from SQL, providing DATALINK within SQL environment.
-The extension can be used without a daemon, but this looses some of the functionality.
 The extension by itself does not perform any file system changes.
+- datalink file manager deamon (DLFM) [`pg_datalinker`](https://github.com/lacanoid/datalink/blob/master/docs/pg_datalinker.md), which handles all file manipulations.
+The extension can be used without a daemon, but this disables some of the functionality.
+- datalink file filter (DLFF), which applies READ ACCESS DB policy to file accesses.
+Currently, this is available as mod_perl handler for Apache2 web server.
+It is currently not implemented for file system access.
+It is implemented in SQL environment file functions provided by the datalink extension.

 Currently, it implements the following:
 - SQL/MED DATALINK type, currently defined as a base type (a variant of jsonb)